OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/logistic_regression/README.md

-# Horizontally distributed WebDisco-based implementation
+# Horizontally distributed logistic regression

 ## Repository structure

-1. The core article "Lu et al. - 2015 - WebDISCO: A Web Service for Distributed Cox Model.pdf" describes the background of the work and presents the method used.

-2. Cox_regression_modelling
+1. Logistic_regression_modelling
-This folder contains generic code and examples of a horizontally distributed Cox model.
+This folder contains generic code and examples of a horizontally distributed logistic regression model.

 3. Data_preparation
 This folder contains instructions on how to prepare your data before running the code of a horizontally distributed Cox model.

 ## Before using

-- **The Cox model does not ensure data privacy by itself.
-The data must be aggregated first to ensure confidentiality.
-(See the folder `Data_preparation`)**
-- Make sure to adjust the number of files `Data_node_call_cox-reg_k.R` according to the number of nodes, and make sure to change the value of `manualk` to the node number.
+- Make sure to adjust the number of files `Data_node_call_log-reg_k.R` according to the number of nodes, and make sure to change the value of `manualk` to the node number.
-- Make sure that all local files `Data_node_call_cox-reg_k.R` set the variable `RobustVarianceFlag` to the same value (`TRUE` for a robust variance estimation, `FALSE` for a classic variance estimation).
 - To start over, it is important to delete all "output" files.
 - The code currently works only with complete data.
 Should that not be the case, the main algorithm will save a copy of your original data (`Backup_Data_Incomplete_k.csv`) and will also save a new .csv file (`Data_node_k.csv`) that contains all complete rows of the original data.
 As such, it will be as if you were running a complete case analysis.
 - ***OF NOTE, this is PURELY to demonstrate the feasibility of distributed Cox models.
 The code here has NOT been optimised NOR made secure in a significant way.
 A thorough review NEEDS to be undertaken before using this code in any production/research project.***